 Mentorship: for newcomers, you can give them with a mentor who is already used to your policy in order to inspire them and lead by example.
-On one hand, mentors will feel responsible and will be even more engaged. on the other, newcomers will have someone to rely on, to remind them of the good practices, and available when they have questions.
-Teaching others is also a good way to make people better understand and feel responsible for the rules.
-In this same kind of spirit, you can define a “referent” on some issues.
-Ex: have a specific person who will be the “Mr Trash” or “Mrs Energy” of your organisation.
-So people can come to him/her when they have a doubt or an issue.
+On the one hand, mentors will feel responsible and will be even more engaged, while on the other hand, newcomers will have someone to rely on.

 5. Measure, reward, celebrate

 Recognize and valorize the contribution of employees who made waste reduction possible.
 Communicate both internally and externally to celebrate success (see step 9)

 As much as possible, let your employee tell their story, share their experience.
 Various format are possible: videos, testimony, etc.

 You could also organize an event with the staff members and highlight the progress made, and the next challenges – sustainability is a journey !

 Main authors of this article: